+A simple word study on…

 The Power of God

 Yesterday, Today and Tomorrow

 Reading Matthew 22:29 and Mark 12:24, one reads that not knowing the scriptures is a sure way of not knowing the power of God!
 The people in Jesus’ days on the earth, the people erred!
 They did NOT know the scriptures.